KathanP19/HowToHunt/CSRF/Cross_Site_Request_Forgery_Bypass.md

 -Extract Token via HTML injection

 -Switch From Non-Form `Content-Type: application/json` or `Content-Type: application/x-url-encoded` To `Content-Type: form-multipart`

+-Change/delete the last or frist character from the token

+-Change referrer to Referrer

 -Bypass the regex
   If the site is looking for “bank.com” in the referer URL, maybe “bank.com.attacker.com” or “attacker.com/bank.com” will work.